sematext/docs/docs/experience/integrations.md

 ```

 ## Vue.js
-The Vue.js integration works by wathing for calls to the `routeChange` function where you have the `router-view` defined.
+The Vue.js integration works by watching for calls to the `routeChange` function where you have the `router-view` defined.

 ```js
 <template>